Sunoo/homebridge-camera-ffmpeg/_configs/D-Link-DCS-933L.md

 ---
 ## Main config

-This uses MJPEG and no audio and results in little to no delay in playing, however, the video might get jittery.
+This uses MJPEG with no audio.
+Results in little to no delay when starting up, however the video might get jittery after a while.

 ```json
 {